 Whip up a Halloween treat with these pumpkin shaped chocolate truffles.

 I love all of Regina’s chocolate dessert ideas.
 They are flavorful and so much fun.
 She has a knack for making them look festive too.
 The truffles are bite sized and make the perfect snack.
 I love the sugar crystals on the top.
 They really add a delightful presentation.

-- Food coloring (combine yellow & red to achieve the orange color)
+- a few drops of Food coloring (combine yellow & red to achieve the orange color)

 - Orange sugar crystals

 - Mix together the condensed milk, chocolate powder, butter, and food coloring in a saucepan over medium-low heat being sure to stir constantly until the mixture becomes thick and shiny, and starts to pull away from the bottom & sides of the pan.

 - Remove from the heat and pour the mixture into a greased plate.